 Welcome to the 2017 Making A Difference series!
 Join the networking movement of Personal Finance Bloggers around the world.

-If you are a personal finance blogger and would like your blog to be featured simply drop me an email.
-I’m currently booking August/September 2017-Limited spots.
+If you are a personal finance blogger and would like your blog to be featured, drop me an email.
+I’m currently booking limited spots in August/September 2017.

 My name is Leo T. Ly.
-I am a Realtor, an I.T. project manager, an investor, and entrepreneur, a landlord and a Canadian personal finance blogger at ISaved5K.com (a.k.a. a jack of all trades).
+I am a Realtor, an I.T. project manager, an investor, an entrepreneur, a landlord, and a Canadian personal finance blogger at ISaved5K.com (a.k.a. a jack of all trades).

-- The first reason is to create awareness that the Canadian education system lacks the basic financial literacy curriculum to financially prepare the average Canadian for life.
+- The first reason is to create awareness that the Canadian education system lacks the primary financial literacy curriculum to prepare the average Canadian for life financially.

-- Secondly, I want to shatter the perception that talking about money is taboo.
-To do that, I will be open, transparent and share as much of my own personal finance successes and failures with my readers as I possibly can.
-There will be no judgment, resentment nor jealousy of other people’s financial situations.
+- Secondly, I want to shatter the perception that discussing money is taboo.
+To do that, I will be open, and transparent and share my personal finance successes and failures with my readers as I possibly can.
+There will be no judgment, resentment or jealousy of other people’s financial situations.

-- Third, I want to build a Canadian personal finance community were like-minded individuals can come to learn, share and grow their personal finance knowledge.
-Last, but not least, blogging is therapeutic for me and I am happy to share my tried and tested methods to build wealth with anyone that has the desire to learn.
+- Third, I want to build a Canadian personal finance community where like-minded individuals can come to learn, share, and grow their personal finance knowledge.
+Last but not least, blogging is therapeutic for me, and I am happy to share my tried and tested methods to build wealth with anyone who wants to learn.

 Thank you for featuring me Mr. CBB.
 I look forward to connecting with this community and hope that I can help make a difference.